 What are actions?

 Often when you work with a number of files, you perform the same tasks repeatedly.
-For example, it could be that you want to resize several images and add new metadata before you use an FTP client to upload the resized images to a web server.
+For example, it could be that you want to resize several images and add new metadata before you upload the resized images to a web server using FTP.
 In FotoStation it is possible to create an action that can perform these and many other tasks in a single operation.

 An action in FotoStation consists of several small operations called sub actions.
-Such sub actions can be combined in a chain to create an action.
-FotoStation comes with a few sample actions, such as copying an image to the My Pictures folder.
+These sub actions can be combined in a chain to create an action.
+FotoStation comes with a few sample actions, such as for copying a selection of pictures to the My Pictures folder.
 If you need actions other than the predefined ones, you must create a new action or modify the sample actions.

 Creating an action